nembrinj/protofablab/2023/projects/01_UniLock/README.md

    The `-d` flag runs the containers in the background.

+7. To instantiate the QR Scanner, go to the qr_scanner directory and follow the instructions in the README.md.

 Now, you should have both the Streamlit app and MongoDB containers running.
 Your Streamlit app should be accessible at `http://localhost:8501`.

 Ensure that you have your environment variables correctly defined in the .env file for your application to work as expected.